Skip to main content

 You can also use contrasting colors to highlight essential features like doorways, ramps, or grab bars.
 Textures are another way to add interest and variety to your design since they create a sense of warmth, coziness, and sophistication.
 You can use different fabrics, rugs, pillows, curtains, and wallpapers to create texture and depth in your space."

-How to Design a Wheelchair Accessible Apartment
+Design a Wheelchair Accessible Apartment

 The floor plans and 3D Photos in this post were created with the RoomSketcher App.
 To see more images and views, open this complete Project Presentation.
 From there, you can also try out a 360 View of one of the rooms, and download the RoomSketcher App to edit the project.